ankane/kms_encrypted/README.md

 ## Key Rotation [master]

+KMS supports [automatic key rotation](http://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html).
+No action is required in this case.

-To manually rotate keys, add the new key to your model
+To manually rotate keys, replace the old KMS key id with the new key id in your model.
+Your app does not need the old key id to perform rotation (however, the key must still be enabled in your AWS account).

 ```sh
 KMS_KEY_ID=arn:aws:kms:...